UniversalDependencies/docs/_ml/dep/compound-svc.md

 ---

-Serial verb constructions are the succession of verbs and their (shared) complements and a finite tense on the last verb of the sequence.
+Serial verb constructions are the succession of verbs and their (shared) complements.
 The verbs in these constructions are not separated by any overt marker of coordination or subordination.

 In most of the cases, the verbs are lexicalized and cannot be separated